websemantics/builder-extension/README.md

 Need help or have a question? post a questions at [StackOverflow](https://stackoverflow.com/questions/tagged/entity_builder-extension)

 *Please don't use the issue trackers for support/questions.*

+## Contribution

+Well finally, we are more than happy to accept external contributions to the project in the form of feedback, bug reports and even better - pull requests :)

 ## Links